dritchie/pixelCNN/README.md

 # pixelCNN
 Torch implementation of PixelCNN for MNIST.
+Implements the network described in [these](https://arxiv.org/abs/1601.06759) [papers](https://arxiv.org/abs/1606.05328). kundan2510's [Theano implementation](https://github.com/kundan2510/pixelCNN) was an invaluable reference.

 Requires `cutorch` and `cudnn`.